The holonomy braiding for $\mathcal{U}_\xi(\mathfrak{sl}_2)$ in terms of geometric quantum dilogarithms: The R -matrix in the Fourier dual basis

 \begin{marginfigure} { A side view of the ideal octahedron in \cref{fig:triangulated-braiding-total}.
 The grey dashed edges indicate the identification of the ideal vertices \(P_{+}, P_{+}'\) and \(P_{-}, P_{-}'\). } \end{marginfigure}

 This factorization has a natural geometric interpretation.
 Thinking of a crossing as coming out of the page we can associate it to the triangulated punctured disc shown in \cref{fig:triangulated-braiding-0}.
-The braiding can then be implemented as a series of flips in this triangulation, and each factor in the factorization is associated to a flip.
+The braiding can then be implemented as a series of flips in this triangulation, and each operator factor is associated to a flip.
 From a \(3\)-dimensional point of view each flip can be thought of as building an ideal tetrahedron, so the braiding corresponds to a (twisted) ideal octahedron, as in \cref{fig:build-ideal-octahedron}.
 We show a side view of the octahedron in \cref{fig:octahedron-side}.
 This leads directly to the \defemph{octahedral decomposition} \cite{Kim2018}, an ideal triangulation of the tangle complement associated to a choice of diagram.

-We have presented the tensor product of the two modules assigned to these punctures (i.e.\@ to the tangle strands) as \((\W_\xi \otimes \W_\xi)\)-modules.
-Following \citeauthor{Fadeev2000} \cite{Fadeev2000} the algebra \(\W_\xi \otimes \W_\xi\) is equivalent to the quantum cluster algebra associated to this triangulation.
-Characters on \(\W_\xi\) give cluster coordinates (\(\chi\)-coordinates) that are closely related to the geometry of the octahedral decomposition \cite{McPhailSnyder2022}.
-Specifically, a \(\chi\)-coloring of a tangle diagram determines a homomorphism from the fundamental group of the tangle complement to \(\slg\) plus an invariant flag for each of its meridians, which we call a \defemph{decorated representation} \cite{McPhailSnyder2024,McPhailSnyderVolume}.
-Conversely there is an explicit formula to recover a \(\chi\)-coloring from a decorated representation \cite[Theorem 1]{McPhailSnyder2024}.

-The \(\chi\)-coordinates are geometrically natural: a crossing is pinched exactly when the ideal tetrahedra are geometrically degenerate.
-In addition, the coordinates \note{ In this context they are called Ptolemy coordinates; because we allow \(m \ne 1\) there are more accurately deformed or generalized Ptolemy coordinates. } can be used to directly compute the Chern-Simons invariant via a sum of dilogarithms \cite{McPhailSnyderVolume}.
+The parameters of the \(\chi\)-coloring are geometrically natural: they parametrize hyperbolic structures on the octahedral decomposition \cite{McPhailSnyder2022,McPhailSnyder2024} and can be used to can be used to directly compute the Chern-Simons invariant via a sum of dilogarithms \cite{Cho2014,McPhailSnyderVolume}.
 Our \(R\)-matrix is analogous: instead of a scalar-valued dilogarithm for each factor we have a matrix-valued quantum dilogarithm.
+This analogy is discussed further in \cite{McPhailSnyderVolume}.